You are here:

 - Short article: EPA Compares Three Soil-Gas Sampling Systems for Vapor Intrusion Investigations

-Presentation by the Office of Research and Development (ORD) at the U.S. EPA Technical Support Project Semi-Annual Meeting in Denver, CO in June 2002.
+Presentation by the Office of Research and Development (ORD) at the U.S. EPA Technical Support Project Semi-Annual Meeting in Denver, Colo. in June 2002.

 Sampling and Analysis of Indoor Air

 In many cases, direct measurement of concentration levels for the exposure medium of potential concern has less uncertainty than predictions of concentration levels based on mathematical fate and transport models.
 In the case of indoor air, the direct measurement approach is complicated by that fact that there are other sources of VOCs in indoor air besides intrusion from soil or groundwater, so interpretation of measured values may require a careful comparison of "background" levels.
 This page provides more information on evaluating background sources of VOCs in indoor air.